meszaros-lajos-gyorgy/arx-mod-golden-armor-fix/README.md

 Fixes the hidden golden plate armor's visibility when worn by an entity or the player.

-The armor can be aquired by defeating an [Ylside MX](<https://wiki.arx-libertatis.org/Ylside_(MX)>) or by using the mega-kaom cheat: casting `MEGA + KAOM` 10 times (can be done without the runes too).
+The armor can be aquired by defeating an [Ylside MX](<https://wiki.arx-libertatis.org/Ylside_(MX)>) or by using the mega-kaom cheat: casting `MEGA + KAOM` 10 times (can also be done without having the runes).

+- None of the armor pieces are identifiable.
+- The leggings and helmet require 12 strength.
-The armor requires 18 strength (the chest piece only) and it's not identifiable.
+- The chest piece requires 18 strength.

 ![screenshot](screenshot.jpg?raw=true "screenshot")